A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{9538906} tackled the challenge of video semantic resource allocation in IoV by proposing a Multi-Agent Deep Q-Network (MADQN)-based model for vehicles, base stations, and inter-vehicle tasks.
-The algorithm improves video semantic understanding accuracy and related metrics under different power and bandwidth conditions.
-Experimental results demonstrate that the Video Semantic Resource Allocation Algorithm for Spectrum Multiplexing (VSRAA-SM) achieves higher video semantic understanding accuracy compared to traditional algorithms, while also performing better in terms of Cellular User Equipment (CUE) outage probability and V2V transmission rate, making it more suitable for spectrum reuse scenarios.
+Finally, ref.~\cite{9538906} aimed at the dilemma of in-vehicle video semantic resource allocation and built a model based on the multiagent deep Q-network (MADQN) for optimization according to the tasks between vehicles, base stations, and vehicles.
+Experimental results show that compared to traditional algorithms, the VSRAA-SM achieved higher accuracy in video semantic understanding under different vehicle transmission power and bandwidth conditions and also performed better in terms of the CUE outage probability and V2V transmission rate, making it more suitable for spectrum reuse scenarios.
+However, the limitation of this study is the lack of detailed analysis on computational overhead, with the feasibility of real-time deployment remaining unclear.
+Moreover, the paper does not construct a unified evaluation framework, posing certain difficulties for quantitative comparison with other methods.

-In summary, reinforcement learning-based resource allocation methods have shown significant advantages in semantic communication for IoV.
-Through DRL\cite{w13,w24,w27,w37,w38} and MARL\cite{w7,w12,w34}, researchers can dynamically optimize parameters such as channel allocation, power control, and semantic symbol length to maximize semantic spectrum efficiency, semantic transmission rate, and task success rate.
-These methods not only adapt to the high dynamics and resource scarcity in IoV but also outperform traditional algorithms in various scenarios.
+In summary, these RL-based resource allocation methods have demonstrated significant advantages in enhancing semantic communication performance.
+However, they still have shortcomings in terms of computational overhead, the feasibility of real-time deployment, and multimodal data fusion.
+Future research needs to further optimize these methods to reduce computational overhead and improve their adaptability and scalability in practical VANET scenarios.
+Additionally, constructing a unified evaluation framework to quantitatively compare the performance of different methods will be crucial for advancing this~field.